 You’re ready to start the job search process.
 But where exactly do you start?
 Do you simply turn on your computer and type in “find a job in ______” into the search window?
 Magically, 50 perfect jobs appear right before your eyes.
 You get your pick of those 50 opportunities and you wind up with the perfect job, living happily ever after.

 Okay, so the job search process may not be exactly like the fairy tale mentioned above.
 But it doesn’t have to be painful either.
 If you’ve got the right information and tools, finding a job can be straightforward.
 And at the end of the process you can even find yourself with a job that’s a great fit.

 But you need a road map.
 The Ultimate Guide to Job Search will walk you through each of the steps of the job search process, including assessing who you are, researching career options, networking, and learning how to leverage social media in your job search.

 The job search process can often seem overwhelming, but it’s important to remember that you don’t have to tackle every step all at once.

 If you’re not sure what kind of job you want, start with Step One (self-assessment).
-If you already know what you’re looking, skip ahead to:
+If you already have an idea about or know what you’re looking for, skip ahead to:

 Step One: Self-Assessment